ningpengtao-coder/gitlab-foss/doc/administration/repository_storage_types.md

 Two different storage layouts can be used to store the repositories on disk and their characteristics.

-GitLab can be configured to use one or multiple repository shard locations that can be:
+GitLab can be configured to use one or multiple repository storage paths/shard locations that can be:

 - Mounted to the local disk
 - Exposed as an NFS shared volume
-- Acessed via [gitaly] on its own machine.
+- Acessed via [Gitaly] on its own machine

 In GitLab, this is configured in `/etc/gitlab/gitlab.rb` by the `git_data_dirs({})` configuration hash.
 The storage layouts discussed here will apply to any shard